influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

   |> map(fn: (r) => ({ r with needsMaintenance: if math.abs(x: r.pressureDiff) >= 15.0 then true else false }))
 ```

-The example above groups together different fields to see their values in relation to a state change.

-The query filters the `pressure` and `pressure_target`fields to determine the state `needsMaintenance`.

-The `aggregateWindow`applies an aggregate every 12 hours to get the average value by appling `fn: mean`.

- To move the values into one column, the `pivot` function aligns the columns together.
-The `rowKey` function is the anchor for each point that hinges into a single row.
-In this query, every row is distinguished by different timestamps. `columnKey`, once the other tables are going to be pinned on the table, will take `_field` to create a new column, and `valueColumn` populates that new columns.

- The first `map` function takes the difference from `pressure` and `pressure_target`.
-In order to see the fields' relation to the state change, the second `map` function states that if the absolute value of the difference between `pressure` and `pressure_target` is greater than or equal to 15, than it needs maintenance or `true`.
-If it is lesser than 15, it is marked as false.

  Given the query above, the output is as shown: